jonahollis/kitchen-inventory-app/README.md

 # kitchen-inventory-app

 ## About this Project
-Simple kitchen inventory app demonstrating the MERN stack.
+Simple kitchen inventory app demonstrating the MERN stack styled with Bootstrap and custom CSS.

 -  [Live Link](#)